KamonWest/KamonWest/README.md

 - 👋 Hi, I’m Kamon.
-- 👀 I’m a creative front-end developer interested in all things automotive, graphic design, basketball, boxing, and travel.
+- 👀 I’m a creative front-end developer gravitated towards all things automotive, design, and travel.
-- 🌱 I’m currently expamding my skills in reactJS.
+- 🌱 I’m currently expanding my skills in Node.JS and into React.
 - 💞️ I’d love to collaborate on open-source projects that contribute to the greater good of our world.
 As well as projects that reflect my personal interests.
 - ⚡ Fun fact: I can often identify the make, model, and specs of a vehicle just by looking at the rear profile.